LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Tools

-* Axe DevTools
+* Axe DevTools (browser extension)
+* Microsoft Accessibility Insights (browser extension)
 * Chrome DevTools (this is accessed by either pressing F12 on a webpage or right-clicking and selecting "Inspect"), the process is the same for other browsers, however, they may have slightly different wording in the context menus.
 I provided install guides in the previously linked guides, if you are unsure.
 * [Colour Contrast Analyser,](https://www.tpgi.com/color-contrast-checker/) this is an installable tool, if you cannot install software on your work machine (like me), then you can use either a colour contrast checker extension, from your chosen browser's extensions store or better still, the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/), which is web-based

-I will identify which tools or methods I used to find the issue
+I will identify which tools or methods I used to find the issue.
+I will at times use bookmarklets, which are just small scripts that mostly serve a single purpose.
+To install these, you simply drag (or use the context menu) them into your bookmarks bar and when you want to use them, you just click them.
+I'll provide a link to each that I use, when I use it the first time.

 #### Resources